ariel0798/ROM-and-ARAB-Converter/README.md

 # ROM-and-ARAB-Converter
 The program converts numbers from ROM to ARAB and the other way around.
+This program was coded in C#.
+It also has an unit test included.
 In this program you need to enter a .txt file that will have the input you will like to enter.
 The input file will have several lines and there is a format that must be separated by '|'